 You know every task that you have to get done and have estimated how much time each of those is going to take.

-Now you just need to know if you have enough time to get each task done before it is due.
+Now you can compare the time you have with the time you need and know if you have enough time to get each task done on time.

 Here’s an example of how it works:

-Let’s say you have a paper due in a week.
-You break it down and estimate that you need to work on it for 10 hours.
-Can you get it done?
+Let’s say you have a paper due in a week and estimate that you need to work on it for 10 hours.
+Can you get it done on time?